Wideband Super-resolution Imaging in Radio Interferometry via Low Rankness and Joint Average Sparsity Models (HyperSARA): Introduction

 The second class of methods consists in Bayesian inference techniques. \cite{junklewitz2015} have considered a power law spectral model.
 In this case, the reconstruction of the wideband model cube consists in the estimation of the sky image at the reference frequency and the spectral index map.
-Unlike the wideband \alg{clean}-based approaches, no Taylor expansions or smooth polynomials are used to approximate the spectral behaviour.
-However, the power law model has been shown to be inaccurate for meter wavelength radio observations.
-In fact, \cite{scaife2012} have shown that the power law and the curvature models are poor spectral models for radio emissions within the frequency range 30-300 MHz.
-Authors have suggested the use of higher order spectral models for the data observed with the new generation low frequency arrays such as LOFAR.
+However, the method is limited by higher order spectral effects like spectral curvature.